“How do I do MBE questions faster?”

 In general, don’t be afraid to redo the same practice essay or MBE question until you “get” it.
 Even if you think it’s a waste of time because you already did it, even if you think you should know it already, even if there are other questions to grind through, even if you’re worried that you’ll get the issues or rules wrong again…

-After you do and review an essay or a set of MBE questions, decide whether you want to redo at least some of it.
-If yes, wait some time—until later in the day, when you think you’re starting to forget, or the final week before the bar.
+After you do and review an essay or a set of MBE questions, decide whether you want to redo it later by checking for these green-light indications:

-Essays: You can correctly identify the relevant issues in the correct sequence along with the relevant rules, verified with sample or model answers.
+Essays: You can correctly identify and organize the relevant issues, along with the corresponding rules, verified with sample or model answers.

 MBE: You get the question correct for the right reasons.
 If you get it right for the wrong reasons, there’s no telling whether you’ll get it right on the exam.

-PT/MPT: No need to redo.
-Expose yourself to different ones and keep time.
+PT/MPT: Place less emphasis on redoing PTs because PTs test you more on how you handle new scenarios (new assignments).
+Expose yourself to different ones, and keep time.
 You “get” the PT if you can correctly synthesize a given assignment in time.

 Much like recalling rules to memorize, one attempt is mere familiarity, and multiple attempts contribute to a deeper understanding.

-And then when you see something similar on the bar, it’ll be just like practice.
+And then when you see something similar on the bar exam, it’ll be just like practice.